Elephants in India

 What’s the difference between Asian Elephants and African Elephants?

-Asian elephants’ have smaller ears as compared to the large fan-shaped ears of the African elephants.
+Asian elephants have smaller ears as compared to the large fan-shaped ears of African elephants.

 Only some male Asian elephants have tusks, while both male and female African elephants grow tusks.

-African elephants have rounded heads, while Asian elephants have a twin-domed head.
+African elephants have rounded heads, while Asian elephants have twin-domed heads.

 The African elephant also has two sub-species – The Savanna elephant and the Forest elephant, the former being larger than the latter.